huaminghuangtw/Evergreen-Notes/Permanent-Notes/true-education-begins-where-school-ends.md

 ---
 title: True education begins where school ends
 created: 2025-01-23T18:40:57
-modified: 2025-08-25T05:56:01
+modified: 2025-08-29T08:30:45
 ---

 > _“School is one thing.
 Education is another.
-The two don't always overlap.
-Whether you're in school or not, it's always your job to get yourself an education.” — Austin Kleon_
+The two don’t always overlap.
+Whether you’re in school or not, it’s always your job to get yourself an education.” — Austin Kleon_

 > _“Education is what remains after one has forgotten everything he learned in school.” — Albert Einstein_